Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Conclusion and discussion

-To find more characteristics (e.g., author, journal, paper) related to OA publishing, we defined some features, estimated the publishing model of articles (OA or CA) using a random forest based machine learning approach, and examined the impact of each feature on the estimation task.
-The results show that age and more experiences in OA rather than CA publishing are the most influential factors in estimating the publishing model.
-Also, we found the field of publications as the next important factor, which indicates that OA publishing is field-specific.
+To find more characteristics (e.g., author, journal, paper) related to OA publishing, we conducted correlation, regression, and machine learning analyses.
+The results of the correlation analysis displayed the strength of positive/negative correlation between the publishing model and every feature defined in Table \ref{tab:features}.
+Using regression analysis, we examined the association of each factor while accounting for other factors.
+The results reinforced the correlation outcomes.
+The only conflict between these two methods was the negative correlation between \textit{discount$\_$egibility} with OA publishing in correlation analysis, but positive in regression evaluation.
+In addition, we estimated the publishing model of articles (OA or CA) using a random forest-based machine learning approach and examined the impact of each feature on the estimation task.
+The results show that the country's income and more experiences in OA rather than CA publishing are the most influential factors in estimating the publishing model.
 We discovered that the tendency toward OA publishing was slightly higher for women, but it was a less important feature than other features in estimating the OA model.

-For future work, we can consider other publishers to examine how the different APC policies among publishers impact OA publishing.
-Also, controlling for articles' language in the analyses encourages future studies.
-SN is an international publisher and publishes mostly articles in English\footnote{https://support.springernature.com/en/support/solutions/articles/6000219817-are-any-of-your-titles-available-in-other-languages-}, and articles in other languages are underrepresented in this study.
-Regarding other publishers with non-English contents and considering the articles' language in the analyses can reveal the role of languages in publishing international OA articles and citation advantages.